-Do not give up at the first hurdle.
+Do not give up on the first hurdle.

-A small number of people have the opposite problem to giving up too easily: they don’t know when to give up.
+A small number of people have the opposite problem of giving up too easily: they don’t know when to give up.

 Rather than try a different approach, they continue to butt up against a wall that is not going anywhere.